When I was a little kid, I went to see The Wizard of Oz. The Wizard scared the shit out of me, I cried, and left early.

 The websites' wizards want you to think that the sites are operated by some impartial and knowledgeable entity that will help you select the proper company to publish your book, based on such criteria as genre and reason for publishing.

 Unless you look closely (i.e., 'behind the curtain') you might not notice that the sites are not competitors.
 In fact, they are both operated by pay-to-publish behemoth Author Solutions, Inc. ("ASI") and serve to steer wannabe authors to ASI brands such as Xlibnris and Palibrio.

 Even if the best choice for you is CreateSpace or Infinity, neither "Choose" nor "Find" will tell you that.

 At Self-Publishing Book Expo, marketing director Joe Bayern told me that ASI's best editors work on Xlibris titles.
 The 'best' is often not good enough.
 Xlibris publishes some dreadful books.

 - It invented the phony "Jared Silverstone" (with a purchased stock photo) to hype the company in social media.
 Jason was deactivated after being exposed as an illusion.
 Emily Suess played the part of Toto.

 - It co-opted the term "indie publishing" to replace what used to be called vanity publishing and what its competitors call self-publishing.
-For many years "indie" described small publishing companies who were not part of the "Big Six."
-Author Solutions was recently purchased by the parent of Penguin -- one of the Six -- for $116 million.
+For many years "indie" described small publishing companies who were not part of the "Big Six" (now five).
+Author Solutions was recently purchased by the parent of Penguin -- one of the Five -- for $116 million.
 That doesn't seem very indie to me.